overskul/acode-wakatime/readme.md

 ## Usage
 - The timer starts when you begin editing a file.
 - Activity is sent to your WakaTime dashboard in real-time.
-- Use the WakaTime website or app to view detailed analytics of your coding activity.
+- Use the plugin SidebarApp, WakaTime website or app to view detailed analytics of your coding activity.

 ---